Mileage: 15.7 miles

 Marmots were very much in evidence and were not shy about having their photos taken.

-Our lunch stop was at the Granite Park Chalet which was easily seen long before we reached it.
+Our lunch stop would be at the Granite Park Chalet which was easily seen long before we reached it.

-As we relaxed over lunch we realized we could see Mt.
-Gould framed by a mountain ridge – we had been on the other side of that ridge looking up at Mt.
-Gould yesterday!
-The Salamander snow patch and Upper Grinnell Lake were just over that ridge which was a 30 minute trail away.
-It would have been fun to climb up the ridge and look down upon yesterday’s trail.
+As we relaxed over lunch we realized that Mt.
+Gould was clearly visible between two peaks of a mountain ridge.
+Just the day before we had been on the other side of that ridge looking up at Mt.
+Gould!
+Also, Upper Grinnell Lake and the “Salamander” snow patch were on the far side of this ridge.
+From our new location, another, 30-minute trail would have put us up on the ridgeline.
+It would have been fun to climb up the ridge and look down upon yesterday’s trail with its chain of lakes and other beautiful sights.
 Wish I had taken the time…

-Leaving the chalet we soon entered a surreal forest of dead trees from a fire some ten years earlier.
-Fall colors were very much in evidence as the shrubbery was exposed to full sun in this unique “forest”.
+Leaving our lunchtime chalet we soon entered a surreal forest of dead trees from a fire some ten years earlier.
+Fall colors were very much in evidence as the ground shrubbery was exposed to full sun in this burned-over forest.

-This spectacular hike ended at “The Loop”, a drastic hairpin turn on the Going to the Sun Road, where a park service shuttle picked us up and returned us to Logan Pass.
-From Logan Pass we drove down to Lake McDonald and our lodging at The Lake McDonald Lodge Complex.
+This spectacular hike ended at “The Loop”, a drastic hairpin-turn on the Going to the Sun Road, where a park service shuttle picked us up and returned us to Logan Pass.
+From Logan Pass we drove down to Lake McDonald and our next lodging, The Lake McDonald Lodge Complex.